nelsonfigueroa/nelson.cloud/content/posts/2024-10-05-remove-shadows-from-screenshots-in-macos.md

 +++
-title = "Remove Shadows From Screenshots in macOS" summary = "How to remove annoying shadows on MacOS screenshots." date = "2024-10-05" categories = ["macOS"] keywords = ["macOS screenshots", "remove shadows", "disable shadow", "macOS tips", "screenshot settings", "macOS commands", "screen capture", "macOS productivity", "defaults write"]
+title = "Remove Shadows From Screenshots in macOS" summary = "Run this command in your terminal to remove shadows from your screenshots: `defaults write com.apple.screencapture \"disable-shadow\" -bool \"true\"`" date = "2024-10-05" categories = ["macOS"] keywords = ["macOS screenshots", "remove shadows", "disable shadow", "macOS tips", "macOS screenshot settings", "macOS commands", "screen capture"]
 +++

 On macOS, screenshots of windows have an added drop shadow by default for whatever reason.
 Here's how to remove it: